Ivan Putski: Other media

+Video games

 Strongman career

 Aside from wrestling, Ivan Putski also competed as a strongman.
 He participated in the 1978 World's Strongest Man competition, finishing eighth in a field of ten competitors.

 Personal life

 Putski's son, Scott Putski, is also a professional wrestler, having previously worked at World Wrestling Federation and World Championship Wrestling.
-However, Scott did not share the same success that Ivan once had.

 From 2000 to 2007, Putski worked as head security guard at Jack C. Hays High School in Buda, Texas.

 On January 8, 2012, Ivan Putski was inducted into the Cloverleaf Radio Hall of Fame, Class of 2012.

+On June 26, 2025, he was inducted into the National Polish-American Sports Hall of Fame located in Troy, Michigan; Class of 2025.